rduivenvoorde/pdokservicesplugin/README.md

 This plugin is probably only interesting for the dutch audience.

-It shows a list of available web services (WMS, WMTS, WFS etc) from our national data services (in our national crs epsg:28992).
+It shows a list of available web services (WMS, WMTS, WFS, OGC:API tiles/features etc) from our national data services (in our national crs epsg:28992).
 Further information in dutch below.